Instrument Chronology: photos and videos in reverse order.

 Instrument #46 (Five-String Instrument #16) : Oliver Five String Fiddle (SOLD)

 This is the third instrument I have made for which I used Douglas Fir for the top plate and bass bar.
 The back, sides and neck are Big Leaf Maple, salvaged from a tree on my wife’s parents’ property.
 (She and her siblings grew up climbing this tree and playing under it.)
-The customer who commissioned it is very pleased with it.
+The customer who commissioned it loves it.

 Commissioned five string fiddle handcrafted in Oregon by Chet Bishop, artisanal Luthier.